Epistemix-Inc/FRED-tutorials/simpleflu/README.md

 }
 ```

-Both infectious states work roughly the same.
+Both infectious states are identical with the exception of their transmissibility.
-Once entering one of the infectious state after the wait period in `Exposed`, agents gain a non-zero transmissibility and wait through an infectious period before recovering.
+Once entering one of the infectious states after the wait period in `Exposed`, agents gain a non-zero transmissibility and wait through an infectious period before recovering.
 Asymptomatic infections are half as transmissible as infectious ones, according to this model.

 ```fred